dotoroart/cards/README.md

 #### *Types*

-- There are various types of Action cards, all identifiable by the category icon of a bone.
+- There are various types of Action cards
+- They are all identifiable by the category icon of a bone.

+#### *Keeping*

+- Action Cards go back to your hand at the end of turn.

 #### *Performing*

-- When you play an Action card, it must be *performed* by an untapped Creature.
+- They must be performed by an untapped Creature.
-- Actions can only be performed by a Creature of matching Breed.
+- They must be performed by a Creature of matching Breed.
+- They can be performed by any sex, regardless of their original depiction.
-- Human Actions must be performed by their specific sex.
+- Human Actions are the exception, they must be performed by their specific sex.
-- Other Actions can be performed by any sex, regardless.
-- Creatures can only perform **one** Action of that category per each of their Breeds in an Encounter.
-- Actions go back to your hand at the end of turn.

-#### *Shapeshifters*
+#### *Shapeshifter*

+- Your Avatar is a shapeshifter.
-- *Your Avatar can perform Actions of any Breed*
+- Shapeshifters can pefrorm Actions of any Breed.
-- If your Avatar performs an Action **without** a Body of that Breed, **discard** the card.
+- If a shapeshifter performs an Action and is not of that Breed, discard it at the end of turn.

 #### *Breed*